-1. Record all the input and output specifications of the ac-dc power supply provided by the manufacturer in the power supply specification sheet.
-These may include one or more of the following specifications:

-- Rated input ac voltage

-- Rated input ac voltage range

-- Rated input ac current

-- Rated input ac current range

-- Rated input frequency

-- Rated input frequency range

-- Rated output dc power

-- Rated output dc current

-- Rated output dc current range

-- Rated output dc voltage

-- Rated output dc voltage range

-- 2. Record the ambient environmental conditions at the site of the test, including:

-- Ambient temperature

-- Elevation of test location

-- Barometric pressure

-- 3. Calculate the loading criteria for each output voltage bus for each loading level defined by the loading guidelines used for the UUT.

-- 4. Complete the test setup with the source, UUT, load, and measurement instrumentation.
-Refer to IEEE 1515 Annex B, General Test Practices, for general guidelines and recommended practices for measurement and instrumentation setup for testing power supplies.

-- 5. Set the power source input voltage and frequency (if programmable) as per the test requirement.

-- 6. Load the output voltage busses (using either a rheostat or an electronic dc load bank) based on the loading criteria established for the UUT within the tolerance levels specified in this protocol.

-- 7. If the fan turns on intermittently, then follow the procedure outlined in section 4.4.

-- 8. Measure and record the following at each load condition.
-For dc values, record separate values for each dc output voltage bus:

-- Rms ac input power

-- Rms ac input voltage

-- Rms ac input current

-- Power factor

-- Total harmonic distortion of input current

-- Dc output voltage
+- 1. Record all the input and output specifications of the ac-dc or dc-dc power supply provided by the manufacturer in the power supply specification sheet.
+These may include one or more of the following specifications: - Rated input voltage (ac or dc) - Rated input voltage range (ac or dc) - Rated input current (ac or dc) - Rated input current range (ac or dc) - Rated input frequency (not applicable to dc input) - Rated input frequency range (not applicable to dc input) - Rated output dc power - Rated output dc current - Rated output dc current range - Rated output dc voltage - Rated output dc voltage range - Record the ambient temperature at the site of the test. - 2.
+Calculate the loading criteria for each output voltage bus for each loading level defined by the loading guidelines used for the UUT. - 3.
+Complete the test setup with the source, UUT, load, and measurement instrumentation.
+Refer to IEEE 1515 Annex B, General Test Practices, for general guidelines and recommended practices for measurement and instrumentation setup for testing power supplies. - 4.
+Set the power source input voltage and frequency (if programmable) as per the test requirement. - 5.
+Load the output voltage busses (using either a rheostat or an electronic dc load bank) based on the loading criteria established for the UUT within the tolerance levels specified in this protocol. - 6.
+If the fan turns on intermittently, then follow the procedure outlined in section 4.4. - Measure and record the following at each load condition with the minimum resolution as indicated below.
+Record the instrumentation used and the range setting for each reading.
+Record the actual point of measurement for each reading..
+For dc values, record separate values for each dc output voltage bus: - Average ac input power or dc input power in case of dc-dc power supplies (four significant digits) - Rms ac input voltage or dc input voltage (four significant digits) - Rms ac input current or dc input current (four significant digits)